-- 3.1.
-In order for new access agreements to be valid under the General Approval, parties should use one of the model Depot Access Agreements available on our website. - 3.2.
-Parties can use one of two model agreements: - 3.2.1 a standard Depot Access Agreement which covers general access, or - 3.2.2 a non-TOC beneficiary Depot Access Agreement, for use when a third party is procuring depot services on behalf of another party. - 3.3.
-Each of the model access agreements includes a condition precedent requiring a copy of the agreement to be sent to us within 14 days of the agreement being signed and dated by the parties.
+3.4 Each of the model access agreements includes a condition precedent requiring a copy of the agreement to be sent to us within 14 days of the agreement being signed and dated by the parties.
 This is explained in more detail below.
 We have also amended a number of existing clauses, also described further below.

-Permitted alterations from the model access agreements
+Permitted alterations to the model access agreements

-- 3.4.
-There are a number of alterations to the model access agreements allowed under the General Approval.
-These include: - 3.4.1 the insertion of information, as appropriate by the parties, in areas highlighted, marked by square brackets or in areas left blank for the purposes of completion; - 3.4.2 the insertion of information in tables, completed as appropriate by the parties, including substituting pre-printed table entries with equivalent entries where permitted; and - 3.4.3 the parties choosing one option from various suggested alternative words or phrases. - 3.5 These alterations to model depot access agreements are only permitted where the alteration does not: - 3.5.1 alter the meaning of any provision of the agreement; - 3.5.2 insert a formula for calculating a figure; or - 3.5.3 insert a reference to an external price list for calculating a cost of providing goods or services.

-3.6 If a party wishes to depart from the model agreement in the manner of any alterations not contained in paragraph 3.4 above, or anything else not permitted by the General Approval, they will need to submit the agreement to us with a view to us considering granting specific approval.
+- 3.5 There are a number of alterations to the model access agreements allowed under the General Approval.
+These include: - (a) the insertion of information, as appropriate by the parties, in areas marked by square brackets or in areas left blank for the purposes of completion; - (b) the insertion of information in tables, completed as appropriate by the parties, including substituting pre-printed table entries with equivalent entries where permitted; and - (c) the parties choosing one option from various suggested alternative words or phrases. - 3.6 These alterations to the model access agreements are only permitted where the alteration does not: - (a) alter the meaning of any provision of the agreement; - (b) insert a formula for calculating a figure; or - (c) insert a reference to an external price list for calculating a cost of providing goods or services. - 3.7 If a party wishes to depart from the model agreement in the manner of any alterations not contained in paragraph 3.5 above, or anything else not permitted by the General Approval, they will need to submit the agreement to us with a view to us considering granting specific approval.